Teberdinsky

 Major Trails And Attractions

-Key attractions include Lake Tumanly-Kel (Dead Lake), a pristine glacial lake at 2,800m elevation, and the Alibek Glacier, accessible via marked hiking trails.
-The reserve contains several spectacular waterfalls, including the Alibek and Amanauz falls.
-The Dombai resort area, while technically outside the reserve, serves as a popular gateway for visitors.
+Key attractions include the Alibek Glacier, accessible via marked hiking trails, and several spectacular waterfalls including the Alibek and Amanauz falls.
+The Dombay resort area serves as a popular gateway for visitors.
 The reserve maintains several ecological trails, research stations, and a natural history museum in Teberda town.
-Visitors can observe wildlife from designated viewing points and participate in guided educational tours when arranged in advance through the reserve's administration.
+Visitors can observe wildlife including tur in their natural alpine habitat.
+The combination of dramatic mountain scenery and accessible trails makes this one of the most visited protected areas in Russia.

 Visitor Facilities And Travel